nicm42/100-days-of-code-v2/log 2.md

 **Day 83: 16th March 2021**
 I spent some time reading and watching videos and coding along for React testing, using React Testing Libary, Jest and Enzyme.
 When I came to try doing some testing, first of all things didn't work.
 When I finally got them working my tests say the app isn't working, even though I know it is.
 I remember this from first learning testing - it's really hard work just to get anything to work.
 But once you've got it, then it's easy.
 I'm on the really hard work part at the moment.

+**Day 84: 17th March 2021**
+Managed to get one test to work...
+Turned out you had to re-find the elements and then it was happy that they'd changed.
+I spent most of my time trying to work out how to check the body's class and just couldn't find an answer.
+I'm hoping I'll be able to find something by coming back to it another day.